-The \$750,000 Settlement Amount is non-reversionary and will be paid out to Class Members without the need to submit a claim form or take any affirmative action.
-It includes (1) Plaintiff's attorneys' fees not to exceed one third of the Settlement Amount and costs not to exceed \$20,000, as approved by the Court; (2) a service award of \$10,000 to Plaintiff, subject to approval by the Court; (3) settlement administrator expenses, not to exceed \$6,000; (4) a \$75,000 PAGA award, 75 percent of which is to be paid to the LWDA pursuant to California Labor Code § 2699(i) and 25 percent to the Aggrieved Employees; and (5) the aggregate of all Individual Settlement Amounts of the Participating Class Members.
+The \$450,000 Settlement Amount is non-reversionary and will be paid out to Class Members without the need to submit a claim form or take any affirmative action.
+It includes (1) Plaintiff's attorneys' fees and costs, as approved by the Court; (2) a service award of \$5,000 to Plaintiff, subject to approval by the Court; (3) settlement administrator expenses, not to exceed \$7,060.16; (4) a \$40,000 PAGA award, 75 percent of which is to be paid to the LWDA pursuant to California Labor Code § 2699(i) and 25 percent to the Aggrieved Employees; and (5) the aggregate of all Individual Settlement Amounts of the Participating Class Members.
 (S.A. ¶ 3.2 and subparts).
-Defendants will separately pay their share of employer payroll taxes and withholdings.
+Defendant will separately pay its share of employer payroll taxes and withholdings.
 (S.A. ¶ 3.1).

-B. NOTICE PROCEDURES
+B. Notice Procedures

-The proposed Class Notice (based on the model provided by the Court) will be provided to the Class Members showing the estimated amount that each Class Member will receive and the credited number of Pay Periods Worked (Exhibit A to the S.A.).
-Within 30 days after entry by the Court of its Order of Preliminary Approval, Defendants shall provide the Settlement Administrator with a list of Class Members containing names, addresses, telephone numbers, Social Security Numbers, and the total Pay Periods Worked in the Class and PAGA Periods (the "Class Data").
+The proposed Class Notice will be provided to the Class Members showing the estimated amount that each Class Member will receive, the number of credited hours worked as a Class Member and the number of Pay Periods Worked as an Aggrieved Employee (Exhibit A to the S.A.).
+Within 10 business days after entry by the Court of its Order of Preliminary Approval, Defendant shall provide the Settlement Administrator with a list of Class Members containing names, addresses, telephone numbers, Social Security Numbers, and hours worked during the Class Period and Pay Periods Worked during the PAGA Period (the "Class Data").
 (S.A. ¶¶ 1.9 and 4.2).

-Within 10 days of receipt of the Class Data, the Settlement Administrator shall calculate the number of Pay Periods Worked for each Class Member, populate the Class Notice for each, and send each Class Member the Class Notice via first-class, United States mail.
+Within 10 business days of receipt of the Class Data, the Settlement Administrator shall calculate the numbers for each Class Member, populate the Class Notice, and send each Class Member the Class Notice via first-class, United States mail.
 (S.A. ¶ 8.4.2).